MehbangGroup/MevKit/README.md

 This page holds Mehbang Evaluation Kit (MevKit) sample codes.
 Visit video tutorials on STM32 embedded coding using STM32CubeMX on [Mehbang website](http://mehbang.group/).

+Be sure to wait for load PyV8 binary.
+If it persists, please start an issue [here](https://github.com/waldyr/Sublime-Installer/issues/new) and let me know what happened.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.